Background

 Assembling the SSN Object

-The last data processing step is to assemble the SSN object using ssn_assemble so that it can be used to fit spatial stream-network models in SSN2.
+The last data processing step is to assemble the SSN object using the ssn_assemble function.

 The key arguments in ssn_assemble() include: